Rattanakosin Old Town

 Lung Pa Pad Thai

 A few steps away is the Lung Pa pad thai, in the shadow of its famous neighbor is somewhat overlooked but deserves a lunch or dinner as much as its competitor.
 The orange color of the noodles is from the shrimp were cooked to extract fat to make one concentrate, very tasty.
-One of my favorite.
+One of my favorites.

 Chan Man Kung Sod, big, fresh prawns, 90 baht